Ficus elastica

-Ficus elastica, the rubber fig, rubber bush, rubber tree, rubber plant, or Indian rubber bush, Indian rubber tree, is a species of flowering plant in the family Moraceae, native to eastern parts of South and Southeast Asia.
+Ficus elastica, the rubber fig, rubber bush, rubber tree, rubber plant, or Indian rubber bush, Indian rubber tree, or rambung is a species of flowering plant in the family Moraceae, native to eastern parts of South and Southeast Asia.
 It has become naturalized in Sri Lanka, the West Indies, and the US state of Florida.
+Its common names reflect its historical use as a source of rubber within its native range, but it is not used in the modern commercial-scale production of natural rubber.

 Description

 It is a large tree in the banyan group of figs, growing to 30–40 m – rarely up to 60 m – tall, with a stout trunk up to 2 m in diameter.
 The trunk develops aerial and buttressing roots to anchor it in the soil and help support heavy branches.

 It has broad shiny oval leaves 10–35 cm long and 5–15 cm broad; leaf size is largest on young plants (occasionally to 45 cm long), much smaller on old trees (typically 10 cm long).
 The leaves develop inside a sheath at the apical meristem, which grows larger as the new leaf develops.
 When it is mature, it unfurls and the sheath drops off the plant.
 Inside the new leaf, another immature leaf is waiting to develop.
+The canopy of the tree is dense.